oroinc/documentation/book/javascript_modularity.rst

         foo.doSomething();
     });

-More information how to write modular JavaScript using AMD approach you can find:
+You can find more information on how to write modular JavaScript using AMD in:
  * `RequireJS API`_
  * `Writing Modular JavaScript`_

 RequireJS Configuration
 -----------------------

-To help with RequireJS configurations and building process was developed `RequireJSBundle`_.
-It collects partial RequireJS configuration by bundles ``Resources/config/requirejs.yml`` and merges them in to single config file.
+`RequireJSBundle`_ was developed to simplify RequireJS configuration and building process.
+It collects parts of RequireJS configuration ``Resources/config/requirejs.yml`` from the bundles and merges them into a single config file.

 .. code-block:: yaml